Share this

 “I am a retired Engineer and carer for my late wife, and spent 36 years working and travelling overseas.
 Mixing with many different nationalities and cultures you develop a wider understanding and empathy with people who come from and live in totally different circumstances to your own.
 This gives you a greater appreciation of issues and problems that may arise, but doesn’t fully prepare you for dealing with a loved one struck down with a serious and debilitating form of dementia and the new challenges that presents.
 Committing your wife into full time care that very day of the Covid lockdown made me realise just how unprepared I was, but my experiences and resilience changed me and made me even more determined to battle for greater in-depth research and better conditions for our social care residents”

 We aim to enable researchers to share findings, raise awareness, and bridge the gap between “everyday practice” and academia.
-A lay summary is a short piece of content used to explain research to members of the public.
+An accessible summary is a short piece of content used to explain research to members of the public.
 By co-creating these summaries, we can foster the outreach of wider academics and/or care home researchers to engage with people with lived experience by sharing findings and showcasing these outputs to have lasting impacts.
 We have integrated media tools (TypeFormEtherpad) and readability checkers (Hemingway Editor or WebFX) to allow real-time editing and comments on lay summaries.

-We will invite people who are conducting care home research to share lay summaries of what they are doing and importantly, how it relates to everyday practice within a care home.
+We will invite people who are conducting care home research to share accessible summaries of what they are doing and importantly, how it relates to everyday practice within a care home.
 If readers would then like to hear more detail about the work, contact details will be available.
 The use of this platform is designed to foster meaningful collaboration between researchers, care home stakeholders and RICH Voices members.

-Read Lay Summaries
+Read Accessible Summaries

-Video Content
+Video Content Show more Show less

-Blogs and Articles
+Blogs and Articles Show more Show less

 ENRICH Scotland podcast flyer - full details of all information in the image provided in the text below.